Michinao Hashimoto Ph.D.

 Mervin received his Bachelors degree in Architecture & Sustainable Design in Singapore University of Technology & Design (SUTD).
 He is currently pursuing his Master's Degree in Innovation by Design.
 His research focus is on 4D printing of Shape Memory Polymers and he aims to implement it as a new approach for his entrepreneurship project.
 With this approach, he aims to develop a tool that can aid designers and users of Additive Manufacturing processes such that material deformations can be more creatively and purposefully utilized.

-Undergraduate, Singapore University of Technology and Design
+2018 B.Eng Engineering Product Development, Singapore University of Technology and Design